ozer-do/kozahq/README.md

 *Note: This is a living document that evolves with new insights and learnings in high-tech product development and business strategy.*

-### Contribution Guidelines
-We welcome contributions!
-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this repository.

 ### Contact
 For inquiries or feedback, please reach out to [ozerdo@gmail.com](mailto:ozerdo@gmail.com).